nhnacademy-1st-gj/.github/profile/README.md

 Welcome To My Bootcamp Journal For NHN Academy!
 =================
 This is a bootcamp journal that focuses on what I have learned through NHN Academy Gwangju.
-The course took place from July 11, 2022, to December 16, 2022.
+The NHN Academy offers the same curriculum as NHN's new employee training program.
+The course took place from July 11, 2022, to December 16, 2022. <br>
 Each repository contains practical exercises and evaluated assignments based on the lessons.
 <br>
 <br>
 <a target="_blank"><img src="https://img.shields.io/badge/Java-ED8B00?style=for-the-badge&logo=openjdk&logoColor=white"/></a>